 Risk of Inflation

 Managing the risk of inflation can be a significant challenge.
-By investing in an index annuity, you move this risk to your annuity company.
-If you don’t mind lower initial payments and want to avoid the stress of rising prices, an indexed annuity is the way to go.
+By investing in an indexed annuity, you move this risk to your annuity company.
+If you don’t mind lower initial payments and want to avoid the stress of rising prices, an indexed annuity may be the better option for you.